 Asian cuisine in Edinburgh has come a long way since the first Chinese restaurants opened their doors in the 1950s.
 Gone are the days of endlessly repeating set menus with bland versions of classic dishes, such as the ubiquitous sweet and sour chicken made with cheap ingredients and packet sauces.

-Now it is possible to sample the delights of a wide variety of Asian cultures in Scotland’s capital from an opulent Mongolian feast at Khublai Khan, to the delicately spiced, hot and sour Thai dishes of Passorn or the delicious, fiery Malaysian curries at Kampung Ali.
+Now it is possible to sample the delights of a wide variety of Asian cultures in Scotland’s capital from the delicately spiced, hot and sour Thai dishes of Passorn or the delicious, fiery Malaysian curries at Kampung Ali.
 Yet it is still the case that Chinese and Indian restaurants are more predominant than those of other cultures, reflecting the large community of Chinese and Indian people now resident in Edinburgh.
 You can keep everyone happy at the wonderful Mintleaf, which is equally at home serving Thai food and Indian cuisine.